How to Make Lunch ahead of time

 Use a more dense, dry bread.

 That wonderful soft, white sandwich bread that we all love is just too delicate to hold up to packing in advance.
 It just absorbs moisture too easily.
-Instead try a more dense bread - a multigrain, or at least a whole wheat bread (but not one that's too soft).
+Instead try a more dense bread - a multigrain, or at least a whole wheat bread (but not one that's too soft), or a good firm and chewy sourdough.

 Try packing a “make your own” sandwich box.

-This is actually one of my kids favorite lunches anyway.
+This is actually one of my kids favorite lunches.
+It’s an easy way to make sandwiches more fun.
 Pack pieces of bread, sliced meats and cheese, sliced veggies, mayo, all in separate containers or separate sections of the lunch box so none of the components are touching each other.
 Then they get to assemble their own sandwich at lunch time.
 Bento lunch boxes with silicone dividers are perfect for this kind of lunch.

 Try putting a layer of peanut butter on both pieces of bread, and then the jam in the middle.